-- Receiving regular reports from management on the implementation and operation of the Group's sustainability related policies and standards, and challenging, where appropriate, the actions of management; - Reviewing on an annual basis the Group's sustainability agenda and associated policies, with a view to ensuring that these take account of external developments and expectations, and reporting to the Board on the results of these reviews; - Conducting annual reviews of the Group's implementation of policies on: health and safety, asset integrity; social performance (including community relations, social investment, political contexts and charitable donations); environment and ethical conduct and reporting to the Board on the results of these reviews; - Reviewing and approving KPIs in relation to the Committee's main areas of focus, and monitoring performance against these targets; - Considering and approving the Group's Sustainability Report; and - Compiling a report on the Group's sustainability activities to be included in the Group's Annual Report.
+- Receiving regular reports from management on the implementation and operation of the Group's sustainability related policies and standards, and challenging, where appropriate, the actions of management; - Reviewing on an annual basis the Group's sustainability agenda and associated policies, with a view to ensuring that these take account of external developments and expectations, and reporting to the Board on the results of these reviews; - Conducting annual reviews of the Group's implementation of policies on: health and safety; asset integrity; social performance (including community relations, social investment, political contexts and charitable donations); environment; and ethical conduct; and reporting to the Board on the results of these reviews: - Reviewing and approving KPIs in relation to the Committee's main areas of focus, and monitoring performance against these targets; - Reviewing annually and recommending to the Board for its approval the Group's Modern Slavery Transparency Statement; - Reviewing and approving the annual UK Gender Pay Gap Report; - Considering and approving the Group's Sustainability Report; and - Compiling a report on the Group's sustainability activities to be included in the Group's Annual Report.

-A copy of the Sustainability Committee's Terms of Reference is available on Urenco's website at www.urenco.com
+A copy of the Sustainability Committee's Terms of Reference is available on Urenco's website at www.urenco.com.